hiceycook/hiceycook/README.md

 - 👋 Hi, I’m @hiceycook.
 My full name is Hicey Austin Cook, but you can call me Austin
 - 👀 I’m interested in: Web Development, Financial Markets and Currencies, Program Trading
 - 🌱 I’m currently learning: Vanilla Js, MERN
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me: hiceycook@gmail.com

 <!---